libavg/libavg/sphinxdoc/vectornodes.rst

             If :samp:`t=0`, returns :py:attr:`pos1`. :samp:`t=1` returns :py:attr:`pos4`,
             and values in between return the points in between.

-        .. py:attribute:: length (ro)
+        .. py:attribute:: length

-            Returns an approximation of the length of the curve.
+            Returns an approximation of the length of the curve (ro).

         .. py:attribute:: pos1